 The Teachers of English to Speakers of Other Languages International Association was formed in 1966.
 Since then, the landscape of EL, ESL and the TESOL classroom have changed.
 Since 2010, the TESOL International Association has implemented a number of programs and initiatives including the growth and expansion of online educational opportunities for TESOL professionals.
 With an ever changing industry and an increase in the desire for TESOL professionals, it’s important that current teachers, professionals and students pursuing TESOL as a career keep abreast of current trends.

-How to stay in the know and in the now.
+How to stay in the know and in the now in 2018.